-- Properties of the aggregate stock market that have been challenging as we discussed - 1.
-Equity premium puzzle. - 2.
-Excess volatility puzzle. - 3.
-Return predictability. - We want to "strip" down the index and study the pricing of "short-term" and "long-term" dividend payments. - Big picture question: Are facts (1) - (3) a "long-term" or a "short-term" phenomenon? - What do leading macro-finance models predict regarding the term structure of equity returns?
+- Properties of the aggregate stock market that have been challenging to explain: - 1.
+Equity premium puzzle - 2.
+Excess volatility puzzle - 3.
+Return predictability - We want to "strip" down the stock market index and study the pricing of "short-term" and "long-term" dividend payments. - Big picture question: Are facts (1) - (3) a "long-term" or a "short-term" phenomenon? - What do leading macro-finance models predict regarding the term structure of equity returns?